Is The PG&E Fire Settlement Taxable?

 asset.
 You may be able to defer the gain by meeting the requirements of an involuntary conversion

 under Internal Revenue Code Section 1033.
-There are specific rules and timelines for the 1033
+There are specific rules and timelines for

 exchange that we may have already addressed with your insurance proceeds.
 We will need to know